 In fiscal 2008, we added "environment" to the range of kaizen issues addressed by quality control (QC) circles.
 This has created opportunities for employees to think proactively and propose ideas to improve environmental aspects of our business.
 Managers encourage the active participation of employees by communicating how these activities of QC circles are linked to the achievement of our midterm business plan.
 The ideas proposed by employees are evaluated by managers and QC circle secretariats for their potential contribution to environmental improvement, among other factors, after which we may implement those with the highest potential.
-The knowledge and skills of the frontline employees on CO2 emission reduction, energy management, water conservation and waste and landfill reduction have been compiled in a best practices manual and shared among global facilities.
+The knowledge and skills of the frontline employees on CO2 emission reduction, energy management, water conservation and waste and landfill reduction have been compiled in a best-practices manual and shared among global facilities.
 We hold contests in some facilities during officially designated months in Japan to keep employees motivated about participating in environmental activities.
 These include the Energy Use Reduction Idea Contest in February (energy-efficiency month), the Water Usage Reduction Idea Contest in June (environment month) and the Waste Reduction Idea Contest in October (3R promotion month).

 We also use various methods to reward employees for their contributions to environmental improvement activities.
-These activities are included in the "commitment and target" annual performance goals used at some Japanese and overseas locations.
+These activities are included in the annual performance goals used at some Japanese and overseas locations.
 This system assesses employees' achievement of goals, reflecting this in performance-related elements of employee bonuses.

 Employees are also recognized for environmental improvement through Nissan prizes presented by the CEO or other executives, awards given by plant heads and "THANKS CARD" recognition from managers for excellent work or achievements.

-Contents CEO Message CSO Message Corporate Purpose / ESG Highlights Sustainability at Nissan Nissan's Contribution to the SDGs The Alliance Environmental Social Governance ESG Data Editorial Policy GRI Content Index Quick Guide For Investors
+Contents CEO Message CSO Message Carbon Neutrality/ Response to COVID-19 Chair of the Board of Directors Message Sustainability at Nissan Nissan's Contribution to the SDGs The Alliance Environmental Social Governance ESG Data Editorial Policy TCFD Content Index GRI Content Index Quick Guide For Investors